DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_basic_script.md

 <br>

 ### Next Steps - Build Your Own Validation Test Script(s)
-Yuo could just skip reading all the sections above and jump directly down here.
+You could just skip reading all the sections above and jump directly down here.
 Be sure to expand Step #3 and download a copy of the basic test case script that you will refactor to suit your needs.

 Here are my recommendations for writing your validation script(s):
 1. **Reference**: I would suggest that you open the basic script as a reference in notepad or text editor of your choice and position it off on a second monitor to the side.